AlexeyGas1979/snarkOS/docs/STORAGE.md

 See [RocksDB](https://github.com/AleoHQ/snarkOS/blob/staging/storage/src/rocks.rs) for example implementation.

 #### Agent
-The `KeyValueStore` guarantees atomicity and strongly consistent/ordered in the underlying storage implementation by using an actor model [Agent](https://github.com/AleoHQ/snarkOS/blob/staging/storage/src/key_value/agent/mod.rs) to execute each read or write operation.
+The `KeyValueStore` guarantees atomicity and strong consistency/ordering in the underlying storage implementation by using an actor model [Agent](https://github.com/AleoHQ/snarkOS/blob/staging/storage/src/key_value/agent/mod.rs) to execute each read or write operation.

 ## Dividing Storage and Consensus